yieldthedog/yieldthedog.github.com/source/_posts/2012-07-15-command-line-gems.markdown

 `htop` greatly improves the old `top` command with easy sorting and scrolling abilities and a much nicer _UI_

 - [iftop](http://linux.die.net/man/8/iftop)
-`iftop` displays bandwith usage on an interface.
+`iftop` displays bandwidth usage on an interface.
 E.g. `sudo iftop -i eth0`

 - [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh/)
 Oh-my-zsh lets you easily customize your _ZSH_.
 If you do not use _ZSH_, change your life with `chsh -s /bin/zsh`

 - [awk](http://www.grymoire.com/Unix/Awk.html)
-ack is a tool like grep, optimized for programmers, see [betterthangrep](http://betterthangrep.com)
+awk is a tool like grep, only better and optimized for programmers. if there is a pattern, you can easily parse it with awk. see [betterthangrep](http://betterthangrep.com) for more information.

 - [kill -9](http://linux.die.net/man/1/kill)
 Send _KILL_ signal to process